Tony-Xiayi-Ding/COVID-19-Visualizations/README.md

 2. The temporal evolution of COVID-19 vaccination counts and case fatality rates in the US
 3. The geographical distribution of COVID-19 cases, deaths, and vaccinations administered per hundred people in the US

-#### Notes:
+#### Notes about the visualizations:
-1. All visualizations presented below are built on data from Jan.
+1. All visualizations presented are built using data from Jan.
 12nd, 2021 to Dec.
 30th, 2021.
 2. Case Fatality Rate for COVID-19 is calculated as the number of deaths from COVID-19 divided by the number of confirmed cases of COVID-19.